 Which Robo-Advisor is Best for You?

-When faced with so many choices for investment options, minimum balances, and extra features, you may start wondering: Are free robo-advisors worth it?
+When faced with so many choices for investment management options, minimum balances, and extra features, you may start wondering: Are free robo-advisors worth it?
 Do I really need human financial advice, or can I DIY my investments?
 What extra features are worth paying for?

 Today we will be comparing robo-advisors from two big names: Wealthfront and Charles Schwab.